NAICNO/Jobanalyzer/sonalyze/MANUAL.md

 are per-operation, as outlined directly below.

-Sonalyze can also act as a client toward a server that runs sonalyze on its behalf against a data store on a remote host, see "Remote access" further down.
+Sonalyze can also act as a client toward a server that runs sonalyze on its behalf against a data store on a remote host, see the section "REMOTE ACCESS" further down.

 ### Log file computation options